minmoto/fmcd/README.md

 - Username: `fmcd` (fixed)
 - Password: Auto-generated on first run or set via `FMCD_PASSWORD`

-The password is stored in the configuration file (`fmcd.conf`) and persists across restarts.
+The password is stored in the configuration file (`fmcd.conf`) inside the data directory and persists across restarts.

 ### Example API Request